ychebaro/contact-proba/README.md

 If you need to change the name of a chain to another (for instance for making all protein chains into one chain id, if you need to calculate protein dna contacts this could be useful), use the script renumber.psf.

+# TODO :
+be able to use pdbs with missing residues...

 Enjoy!
 Contact: yasmine.chebaro@gmail.com